• Skip to primary navigation

 Assisting Montana families by filing wrongful death claims to pay for immediate expenses and secure their financial future is how we’re able to do our part to help during this difficult time.

-A wrongful death lawyer with Murphy Law Firm in Great Falls, MT can help you seek justice and compensation if third-party negligence has resulted in the loss of a loved one.
-Although we know that the loss of a loved one can never be completely resolved, we are here to help you seek full and fair compensation to help you cope with your loss and secure your family’s financial future.
+A wrongful death lawyer with Murphy Law Firm in Great Falls, MT, can help you seek justice and compensation if third-party negligence resulted in a family death or the loss of a loved one.
+Although we know that the pain of losing someone you love can never be completely resolved, we’re here to assist you in seeking full and fair compensation to help you cope with your loss and secure your family’s financial future.

 Why hire Murphy Law Firm?